The \'etale local structure of algebraic stacks: Coherent completeness and effectivity

-Since $A$ is noetherian and complete with respect to the topology defined by $\{I_n\}_{n\geq 0}$, it is also complete with respect to the $I_1$-adic topology.
-Indeed, if $\hat{A}$ denotes the $I_1$-adic completion of $A$, then there is a natural factorization
+Since $A$ is noetherian and complete with respect to the topology defined by $\{I_n\}_{n\geq 0}$ and $I_1^n \subseteq I_n$ for all $n$, it is also complete with respect to the $I_1$-adic topology.
+Indeed, the ideals $I_1^n$ are finitely generated, hence closed in the $(I_n)$-topology and we can conclude by~\cite[0\textsubscript{I}.7.2.4, Err\textsubscript{III}, 3]{EGA}.
+Alternatively, we can give a direct argument as follows.
+If $\hat{A}$ denotes the $I_1$-adic completion of $A$, then there is a natural factorization

-of the identity.
-Since $\hat{A}\to A$ is surjective and $\hat{A}$ is noetherian and complete with respect to the $I_1$-adic topology, so is $A$. \end{proof} The following lemma generalizes \cite[Prop.~A.8(1)]{luna-field} to the non-local situation. \begin{lemma} Let $f \colon \cX \to \cY$ be a morphism of algebraic stacks.
-Let $\cI$ be a nilpotent quasi-coherent sheaf of ideals of $\Orb_{\cX}$.
-Let $\cX_1 \subseteq \cX$ be the closed immersion defined by $\cI^2$.
-If the composition $\cX_1 \to \cX \xrightarrow{f} \cY$ is a closed immersion, then $f$ is a closed immersion. \end{lemma} \begin{proof} The statement is local on $\cY$ for the smooth topology, so we may assume that $\cY=\spec A$.
-Since $\cX_1$ is affine and $\cX$ is an infinitesimal thickening of $\cX_1$, it follows that $\cX$ is also affine \cite[Cor.~8.2]{rydh-2009}.
-Hence, we may assume that $\cX = \spec B$ and $\cI = \tilde{I}$ for some nilpotent ideal $I$ of $B$.
-Let $\phi\colon A\to B$ be the induced morphism.